 Frequently Asked Questions

-The Bold Promise is part of the UTSA’s effort to make college more affordable for our students.
+The Bold Promise is part of the UT San Antonio’s effort to make college more affordable for our students.
 Incoming fall freshmen who qualify will have their tuition covered 100% for eight fall/spring semesters.
-The semesters must be taken consecutively within a 4-year time period (approx. $40,000 value across four years) and eligibility must be maintained.
+The semesters must be taken consecutively within a 4-year time period (approx. $44,000 value across four years) and eligibility must be maintained.
 Tuition is covered by scholarships, grants and tuition exemptions from federal, state and institutional funds.
+This is available to students enrolled in our our academic colleges.
+At this time, Bold Promise is not available to students enrolling in Health Science Center schools.

-For eligible students, UTSA will use sources such as scholarships, grants or tuition exemptions that come from the federal, state and institutional levels to cover tuition.
+For eligible students, UT San Antonio will use sources such as scholarships (i.e., Distinguished Presidential Scholarship, Honors Scholarships, Outside Scholarships), grants (i.e., Pell Grant, Texas Grant) or tuition exemptions (i.e., Hazlewood) that come from the federal, state and institutional levels to cover tuition.

 Students who qualify for the Bold Promise will have their tuition covered for a maximum of 8 fall and spring semesters, or 4 consecutive years of enrollment.

-This program began for first-time freshmen entering UTSA in the Fall of 2020.
+This program began for first-time freshmen entering UT San Antonio in the Fall of 2020.

 Students are automatically considered if they are qualified Texas residents who meet the program qualifications.